krsnp5/make_usecases/multilingual/legacy_automation/legacy_automation.md

 - Zammad REST API (via HTTP module)
 - Google Sheets (logging and monitoring)

+Because Zammad was not yet available as a native Make.com application at the time, most workflow orchestration and ticket-processing logic had to be implemented directly inside Make.

 ---

 ## Legacy Implementation Notes

-This automation represents the **outbound translation layer** of the multilingual support system.
-It worked in conjunction with the inbound translation workflow to create a fully automated multilingual support pipeline.

-The legacy system demonstrates how complex integrations can be built using APIs and automation platforms even when native integrations are not yet available.
+This automation represents an early implementation of a multilingual support system built using APIs and automation tools when direct platform integrations were not yet available.

+The workflow demonstrates how helpdesk platforms can still be integrated into automation systems using webhooks and API calls.

 ---